jluk-codi/contrail-controller/src/config/api-server/README.md

 tox run is triggered by the jenkins gate executed on gerrit for each patch pushed for review.

-Contrail API uses [tox](http://tox.readthedocs.org/en/latest/) for managing the virtual environments for running test cases.
+Tungsten API uses [tox](http://tox.readthedocs.org/en/latest/) for managing the virtual environments for running test cases.
 It uses [Testr](https://wiki.openstack.org/wiki/Testr) for managing the running of the test cases.